blocknative/ethereum-input-to-object/README.md

 Decodes an Ethereum input data hex string into a developer friendly JavaScript object.

+## Warning

+This package is in alpha, use at your own risk!

 ## Aim

 The goal of ethereum-input-to-object is to facilitate dead-simple conversion of a transaction input into a JavaScript native, serializable object.